Director of Cambridge Montessori Institute, and Board President of the American Montessori Society

 Cheryl Vernick, B.A.

 Cheryl Vernick, B.A.
 Cheryl holds a B.A from the New England School of Art and Design.
-She is a credentialed AMS Primary Teachers and is a Specialist in Toddler and Primary Art at Cambridge Montessori School where she has taught for many years.
+She is a credentialed AMS Primary Teacher and is a Specialist in Toddler and Primary Art at Cambridge Montessori School where she has taught for many years.